Internships in Psychology:

 He is past chair of the board of directors of the Association of Psychology Postdoctoral and Internships Centers (APPIC) and, in 1999, led the effort to implement the computer-based internship matching program.
 He currently serves as the APPIC Match coordinator, oversees the APPIC Post-Match Vacancy Service, and responds to concerns submitted by students and others via the APPIC Informal Problem Consultation process.

-Along with his coauthors of this workbook, he has been a presenter at the annual APAGS internship workshop since its inception in 2000.
+Along with his coauthors of this workbook, he has been a presenter at the annual APAGS Workshop on the Internship Application Process since its inception in 2000.